tirpitz-verus/simple-di/README.md

 Stuff I want to have before 1.0.0:
 * make this library concurrency friendly
-* process annotations of the base classes (aka be polymorphism aware)

 Dreams for the future:
 * injecting implementations into supertypes (eg. interfaces)